Size: The size of a pearl can reach 20 mm or more. Large pearls of high quality are rare and expensive.

 Examples of different surface conditions: a cultured pearl with surface blemishes.
 Photos: SSEF.

 Examples of different surface conditions: a smooth oval cultured pearl from French Polynesia.
 Photos: SSEF.

 Thickness of nacre: Beaded cultured pearls are the norm for Akoya, South Sea, and Tahitian cultured pearls.
 The nacre thickness can be a determining quality factor.
-The cultured pearls below were cut to show the cross-section (nucleus/bead visible in the centre).
-To avoid cutting, a pearl can be X-rayed and the nacre thickness can be measured.
+The cultured pearls below were cut to show the cross-section (nucleus/bead visible in the center).
+To avoid cutting, a pearl can be X-rayed, and the nacre thickness can be measured.